 Not every great healer is a great teacher, but with the Shipibo curanderos who work with us at the Ayahuasca Foundation, we have been blessed to have that rare combination of wisdom, power, and the willingness to share everything openly for the betterment of future generations.
 True science is not about holding back knowledge or information, for at the core of science is a motivating principle to evolve, to improve, to go deeper, or higher, to expand awareness, understanding, and ability.
 The Ayahuasca Foundation is blessed with a team of practitioners of the science of spirit plant medicine who fully embody those principles, and for that we are truly thankful.

 Don Miguel is don Enrique’s brother and studied in the same familial tradition.
-Born into a long lineage of Shipibo healers, don Miguel has trained as a professor and is especially fond of teaching the shipibo language and culture.
-When he is not leading retreats at the Chamisal Healing Center, he assists don Enrique on the Curandero Initiation Courses.
+Born into a long lineage of Shipibo healers, don Miguel has also trained as a professor and is especially fond of teaching the shipibo language and culture.
+He leads the eight day Rejuvenation Retreats and the four week Healing Empowerment Courses at the new Riosbo Ayahuasca Research Center.
 He has a great sense of humor and enjoys goofing around when it is appropriate.
-He knows the medicine and plants incredibly well and enjoys giving lectures and workshops on icaros and plant medicine.
+He knows the medicine and plants incredibly well and enjoys giving lectures on icaros and plant medicine.
 Don Miguel is always willing to help in whatever way he can to make participants experiences more positive and beneficial.

 Don Ronor is don Enrique’s youngest brother and has been assisting him for over a decade.
 Like don Enrique and don Miguel, don Ronor was raised in a family of curanderos and comes from a long lineage of Shipibo plant doctors.
 With an incredible knowledge of the plants, don Ronor continues to do dietas and study the science of healing.
-He currently leads the Exclusive Retreats at the Riosbo Research Center.
-His gentle, playful spirit allows program participants to feel comfortable in his presence, which creates an optimal environment for healing and connecting.
-His humility and kindness are expressed in his work, and he works hard to provide the best possible treatment for every participant.
+He currently leads the Exclusive Retreats at the Ayahuasca Foundation Retreat Center.
+His gentle, playful spirit allows program participants to feel comfortable in his presence, creating an optimal environment for healing and connecting.
+His humility and kindness are expressed in his work, and he works hard to provide the best treatment possible.

 Doña Wilma is a truly amazing person.
 She was conceived after her father, a Shipibo maestro, completed a one year diet with a sacred, luminescent tree.
 From a very young age, she knew she wanted to be a curandera, and her father, who always favored her because of the circumstances of her conception, taught her how to heal.
 She is not only an incredibly healer, but a talented artisan as well.
 She sews and paints the traditional Shipibo textiles called telas, using her visions as inspiration for her designs.
 Her knowledge of plant medicine is of the highest caliber, and she has taught her husband, don Enrique, a great deal about plant remedies.
-She now leads the Women’s Retreats at her camp.
+She assists don Enrique at the plant medicine school.